Credit and LoansTurn Your Home into a Powerhouse with a HELOC

 1. Low debt-to-income ratio

-Your debt-to-income ratio (DTI) is the percentage of your monthly income that goes toward paying off your debts.
-The percentage range varies by lender, but shoot for a DTI ratio of 47% or less.
-Lenders want to make sure you can really afford to borrow more money while keeping up with your other financial obligations, so the lower the DTI, the better.
+Your DTI is the percentage of your monthly income (before taxes) that goes toward paying debts like mortgages, auto loans, credit cards and student loans.
+The acceptable percentage range varies by lender, but a good target ratio is 47% or less.
+Lenders want to ensure you can afford to borrow more money while keeping up with your other financial obligations, so the lower the DTI, the better.

-To figure your DTI, add up all your monthly payments.
-This includes things like your mortgage principal and interest, taxes, home insurance, car loan, child support and any other debt you’re legally responsible to pay.
-Divide this total by your monthly gross income.
+To calculate your DTI, add up all your monthly debt payments.
+This includes your mortgage principal and interest, taxes, home insurance, car loan, child support and other debts you’re legally responsible for paying.
+Divide this total by your monthly gross income, and multiply that number by 100 to get your percentage.

 2. A good to excellent credit score

 While qualifying for a HELOC is more dependent on your home equity than your credit score, good or excellent credit makes it easier to qualify.
-A good average to shoot for is 620 or higher.
 Plus, the better your credit score, the better your interest rate.
+A good number to aim for is 620 or higher.

 3. Home equity

-Your available home equity is your current loan balance divided by the current appraised value of your home.
-This number is called your loan-to-value ratio (LTV).
-With a HELOC, you'll likely need to figure out your combined loan-to-value ratio (CLTV).
+Your loan-to-value ratio (LTV) is your current loan balance divided by the current appraised value of your home.
+With a HELOC, you’ll likely need your combined loan-to-value ratio (CLTV).
 You get this number by adding how much you want to borrow (line of credit amount) with how much you owe on your home.
-Then, divide that total by the current appraised value of your home.
+Divide that total by the current appraised value of your home.
 Most lenders require a CLTV of 85% or less.

 Here's an example: